sib-swiss/NGS-longreads-training/docs/course_material/group_work/project1.md

 ### Tasks & questions

+!!! info "Activate the conda environment"
+    The tools you will be needed for these exercises are in the conda environment `flair`.
+Every time you open a new terminal, activate it with:

+    ```sh
+    conda activate flair
+    ```

 * Perform QC with `fastqc` and with `NanoPlot`.
-    * Do you see a difference between them?
+Is `fastqc` appropriate enough for long reads?
+Do you see a difference between the programs?
-    * How is the read quality compared to the publication?

 * Align each sample separately with `minimap2` with default parameters.
 Set parameters `-x` and `-G` to the values we have used during the [QC and alignment exercises](../qc_alignment#3-read-alignment).
 You can use 4 threads (set the number of threads with `-t`)

 !!! danger "Start the alignment as soon as possible"